alexlib/OpenRiverCam/docs/tutorial/index.rst

 `Bathymetry`, and then choose `Create`.
 First you have to select for which site you wish to provide bathymetry, and a time stamp.
 This is meant to ensure you can provide a new bathymetry in case the profile has been significantly changing due to erosion and or sedimentation, or because you wish to use a profile that is over a part of the objective that has more favourable conditions for particle image velocimetry, e.g. due to light conditions.
+You also can provide an alternative Coordinate Reference System as EPSG code.
+If you do not provide this, OpenRiverCam assumes you are providing coordinates in Longitude (x) Latitude (y), because most GPS hardware reports in Longitude Latitude.
+OpenRiverCam automatically reprojects it to the site's local projection system.
+Leave this field empty!

+Once everything is selected, click on `Save` to store the new bathymetry.
+At this stage, it does not yet contain any cross-section data.

-Once you have select a site and time stamp, you can provide bathymetry.
+Once you have select a site and time stamp, you can provide bathymetry cross-section data.
 We will choose a very fast method to provide bathymetry, by giving a set of comma separated values in longitude, latitude, elevation format, and the EPSG code above it.
 The EPSG code for regular latitude longitude is 4326.
 To do this copy and paste the CSV file content shown below.
-If you provide a CSV file, please always use a flat text editor such as textpad, notepad++ or your own favorite editor, not Word or Excel.
+If you provide a CSV text, please always use a flat text editor such as textpad, notepad++ or your own favorite editor, not Word or Excel.

 .. code-block::

-    EPSG:4326
     39.252163365,-6.76912008666667,-18.0319991607666
     39.2521632766667,-6.76912268833333,-17.9779991607666
     39.2521634916667,-6.76912599166667,-17.9489991607666